As a mature student, you will have access to all the same support, guidance and help as our other students - plus some

-To help you become familiar with the campus and meet other new and current mature students, we run a two-day event on 19-20 September which includes campus tours, social activities and an introduction to the services available to help you during your time as a student.
+To help you become familiar with the campus and meet other new and current mature students, we run a two-day event during Welcome week which includes campus tours, social activities and an introduction to the services available to help you during your time as a student.

 Mature Student Ambassadors